-As a OneWomenShow of her EcoLabel, SSE has a long chain of producers and suppliers close to her heart.
-She is grateful for the high quality they provide her, along with friendship and reliability.
-In the labels of her collections you will find her QR code, which will lead you to her page.
-As a Fashion Revolution Ambassador, Schneider-Esleben fights for fair fashion with transparency and responsibility in fashion.
+In the laundry labels of my collections you will find a QR code that will take you to this page.
+As a Fashion Revolution Ambassador, I fight for fair fashion with transparency and responsibility in fashion.

 Textile printing shop, Chemnitz since 2017

 Drinkable organic dyes since water-based, fabrics are knitted & printed on site on organic cotton, linen & silk.

 Woven, printed, knitted on site, organic bamboo

 Sewing factory, Lithuania since 2019

 Digitalization of prototypes into cuts & production of collections, 100% WomenPower, Made in EU